xo/usql/README.md

 `usql` works with all Go standard library compatible SQL drivers supported by [`github.com/xo/dburl`][dburl].

-The list of drivers that `usql` was built with can be displayed using the [`\drivers` command][commands]:
+The list of drivers that `usql` was built with can be displayed with the [`\drivers` command][commands]:

 ```sh